St4NNi/jam-rs/docs/ALGORITHM.md

 It is a ranking weight, not a biological probability.

-Stage 2 repeats only the selected exact hash lookups against 16-byte sorted `(jamhash, contig_id, flags)` records.
+Stage 2 carries each selected hit's stable `.jam` entry ordinal into a parallel posting table.
+The corresponding 16-byte header stores a payload offset, contig count, and payload length; the payload stores sorted delta-coded contig IDs.
+Hash values are not repeated in `part.bin`.
 A bounded approximate contig pass is followed by an exact recount.
 Contig order is deterministic by rarity weight, window spread, longest window run, shared hash count, shorter contig, then contig ID.
-No signature record stores a nucleotide position.
+No posting stores a nucleotide position.

 The initial contig set is bounded by count and total bases.
 Weaker ranked contigs are added in fixed batches only when the current mosaic does not cover